What is in this leaflet

 Mizart HCT tablets are available in three strengths: 40/12.5 mg, 80/12.5 mg and 80/25 mg tablets.

-Mizart HCT 80/25 mg tablets are yellow and white to off white, oblong shaped uncoated, biconvex, bilayered tablets debossed with 'TH3M' on one side and plain on the other side.
-The white to off white layer may contain yellow tinge / specks
+Mizart HCT 80/25 mg tablets are yellow mottled and white to off-white biconvex, oval shaped, two layer tablets.
+The white to off-white layer may contain yellow specks.

 Mizart HCT tablets are available in blister packs of 28 tablets.